kLaz3r/collage-api-test/docs/configuration.md

 ## Layout Styles

-The API supports four different layout algorithms, each with unique characteristics and use cases.
+The API supports two different layout algorithms, each with unique characteristics and use cases.

 ### Masonry Layout (Default)